bdabve/shop/README.md

 # Online Shop

-This is and online shop Built With
+Hey there! 🛍️ Welcome to our simple online shop website, designed to support multiple languages.
+Here's what we used to build it:

   - Django
   - Bootstrap

 ## Installation
 - Create a new virtualenv